brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Cybercriminals utilized I2P to communicate securely, making it challenging for authorities to trace their activities.

+### Impersonation Infrastructure
+**Definition:**
+Infrastructure built using fake domains, email addresses, or websites that mimic legitimate organizations or individuals—commonly used in phishing attacks.

+**Example Usage:**
+The attackers used impersonation infrastructure with fake email addresses posing as a well-known bank.

 ### Indicator Pivoting
 **Definition:**
 A method in threat intelligence where an IoC (indicator of compromise) is used as a starting point to discover related indicators and information.
 For example, starting with a malware hash, analysts can pivot to find other systems where the hash appears, related IPs, or domain names.